nagius/SmartThermostat/README.md

  - GET /state

 Show the current mode, requested target temperature and actual temperature of the room.
-Temperatures are given in °C with 2 digit precision.
+Temperatures are given in °C with 2 digits precision.

   * Return "application/json" :